koreo-dev/koreo.dev/docs/koreo-ui.md

 ## Viewing Workflows

 The home page of Koreo UI displays a list of Workflows by namespace.
-This list can be filtered by Name, Parent API Group, Parent Kind, Parent Version, Steps, and Instances.
+This list can be filtered by Name, Namespace, Parent API Group, Parent Kind, Parent Version, Steps, and Instances.

 <div className="docImage-100">
 ![Koreo UI Workflows](/img/docs/koreo-ui/koreo-ui-workflows.png)